Water 101 8 MIN READ

 There’s no other filter available that can provide proven protection against so many contaminants and impurities to ensure that your water is clean, safe, and healthy, so that you can trust every drop.

-Our bestselling Water Pitcher with Affinity Filtration Technology is tested to NSF standards to protect against nitrates, as well as hundreds of other harmful contaminants in your water, so never have to worry about what’s in your water.
+Our bestselling Water Pitcher with Affinity Filtration Technology is independently tested to NSF/ANSI standards to protect against nitrates, as well as hundreds of other harmful contaminants in your water, so never have to worry about what’s in your water.

 If you want proven protection from nitrates and hundreds of other common dangers, upgrade to Clearly Filtered today to get easy access to clean, safe drinking water.